muffinista/chatterbot/advanced.md

 Storing Config in the Database
 ------------------------------

+**NOTE** this feature doesn't exist in chatterbot v2.
+If you need it, you will need to use chatterbot 1.0.

 Sometimes it is preferable to store the authorization credentials for your bot in a database.